-For this reason, disease states that can alter the production from the adrenal glands can have serious implications towards the overall health of the human body.
-Addison’s disease and Cushing’s syndrome are important diseases that represents either the under production of endogenous steroids (Addison’s Disease) or the overproduction (Cushing’s).
+Disease states that alter the production from the adrenal glands can have serious implications towards the overall health of the human body.
+Addison’s disease and Cushing’s syndrome are important diseases that represent either the underproduction of endogenous steroids (Addison’s Disease) or the overproduction (Cushing’s).

 Causes of Addison’s Disease

-Addison’s disease can be caused by immune mediated destruction of either the adrenal or pituitary cells, cancer or infection of these cells, or physical trauma to the adrenal glands.
-Ultimately the damage to these cells leads to the underproduction of steroids such as aldosterone or cortisol.
-As a result, the treatment for Addison’s can aid in remembering how the disease works as the treatment will require the addition of steroids to patients with Addison’s.
+Addison’s disease can be caused by immune-mediated destruction of either: the adrenal or pituitary cells, cancer or infection of these cells, or physical trauma to the adrenal glands.
+Ultimately, the damage to these cells leads to the underproduction of steroids such as aldosterone or cortisol.
+As a result, the treatment for Addison’s can aid in remembering how the disease works as the treatment will require the addition of steroids for clients with Addison’s.

-Generally endogenous steroids can be thought of as hormones that are released in the body under times of stress – sometimes thought of as the “fight or flight” response.
-Steroids act to improve the chances of survival under critical situations by increasing blood sugar, blood pressure, and water retention.
-Key survival pathways become activated in response to steroid release from the adrenals – therefore the chronic underproduction of these hormones will yield the opposite result in patients with Addison’s.
+Generally, endogenous steroids can be thought of as hormones released in the body under stress – sometimes thought of as the “fight or flight” response.
+Steroids improve the chances of survival under critical situations by increasing blood sugar, blood pressure, and water retention.
+Key survival pathways become activated in response to steroid release from the adrenals – therefore, the chronic underproduction of these hormones will yield the opposite result in clients with Addison’s.

 to take the

-As Addison’s disease is caused primarily by the underproduction of steroids, adding steroids is the key treatment for these patients.
-There are several steroids that can be administered to these patients including prednisone and hydrocortisone – with dosages that may vary based on the patient’s response.
-Patients with aldosterone deficiency may also receive fludrocortisone to be taken once daily.1
+As Addison’s disease is caused primarily by the underproduction of steroids, adding steroids is the key treatment for these clients.
+Several steroids can be administered to these clients, including prednisone and hydrocortisone, with dosages that may vary based on the client’s response.
+Clients with aldosterone deficiency may also receive fludrocortisone to be taken once daily.1

 During my exam, I could literally see and hear him going over different areas as I was answering my questions.